To edit a dashboard, you must have the following prerequisites:

 Hiding or showing a tile title

-The hide/show option does not appear in the three-dot menu of text tiles or tiles that use single value visualizations.
-To hide or show the title of a single value visualization, click Edit in the tile's three-dot menu, toggle the Show Title switch in the style menu, and save.
-To hide or show a title of a text tile, click Edit in the tile's three-dot menu, remove or reinstate the tile title, and save.
+The hide/show option does not appear in the three-dot Tile actions menu of text tiles or tiles that use single value visualizations.
+To hide or show the title of a single value visualization, click Edit in the tile's three-dot Tile actions menu, toggle the Show Title switch in the style menu, and save.
+To hide or show a title of a text tile, click Edit in the tile's three-dot Tile actions menu, remove or reinstate the tile title, and save.

 Adding a tile note

-In edit mode, click the Add note button in the tile's three-dot menu:
+In edit mode, click the Add note button in the tile's three-dot Tile actions menu.

-Enter the note text and select display options:
+Enter the note text and configure the following display options:

 - Enter the note text to show on the tile.
 You can use plain text or HTML.